 So you’ve received some dollars or pounds in your account and thinking on how to convert them to naira for local use?

 Walk into your bank, fill withdrawal form and contact your bureau de change agent the exchange.
 You must first compare the exchange rate in the market and choose the best, but be careful!

 Types of domiciliary account in Nigeria

 - Personal use (online buyers, bloggers)

 - Forex trading (licensed BDC)

-How will Domiciliary Account be operated In Nigeria?
+How will Domiciliary accounts be operated In Nigeria?

 This is how dom accounts will be used:

-1) Domiciliary accounts will be used to deposits export proceeds (inflow from exports of goods and services from Nigeria)
+1) Domiciliary accounts will be used to deposit export proceeds (inflow from exports of goods and services from Nigeria)

 2) They can only be used for business operations.